 This document tries to give our students an overview of the Biochemistry Programme in the School of Life Sciences (SLS) of CUHK.
-It is composed of (A) Background of the Biochemistry Programme, (B) Course List and Course Outline (2016-2017 version) and (C) Suggested Study Streams for your career development.
+It is composed of (A) Background of the Biochemistry Programme, (B) Course List and Course Outline and (C) Suggested Study Paths for your career development.
 Hope you enjoy the studies in Biochemistry Programme.